Neutrinomic/wg_defi/icrc-55/ICRC55.md

 `temporary` If set to `true` and the _Pylon_ allows temporary _Vectors_, they will be created without initial charges, but will expire, unless paid later.
 Once they expire they will be deleted and their tokens send to the `refund` address.
 Temporary nodes shouldn't be allowed by the _Vector Module_ developers if tokens can't be refunded.

 **Sources** and **destination accounts** can be ICRC Accounts or remote chain accounts.
 These can be left as empty arrays when creating the node.
 Sources will be automatically assigned based on the _Vector_ ID and the _Pylon_ canister principal.
-Sources can only be Accounts with the owner being the canister principal, and the `subaccount` is generated based on the node ID.
+Sources can only be:
+- IC Accounts with the owner being the canister principal, and the `subaccount` is generated based on the node ID.
+- Other blockchain-native tokens securely managed by the Pylon canister through Chain-Key Cryptography.
+- Virtual token ledgers of pooled assets.

 One node can use another node's source address, which is why they can be specified at all.
 The other node must have the node ID in **extractors**, otherwise it will not be allowed to extract.